My house needs repairs, what should I do?

-Often, I am contacted by homeowners whose house needs repairs, usually many repairs.
+Often, I am contacted by a homeowner whose house needs repairs, usually many repairs.

 At first, the repairs might seem small and easy to manage by doing the repairs yourself or by calling a handyman.
 After a while though, these repairs can become expensive.
+You can end up paying more for home improvement that you do yourself, even if you think it’s a good idea, initially.
 Then what do you do?

-Well, you’ve got a few choices and it depends on your goal.
-Do you want to sell the house that needs work?
+Well, you’ve got a few choices on what to renovate and it all depends on your goal.
+Are you selling your house that needs work?
+If so, are you looking for a quick sale?
 Do you want to keep the house as long as you can?
 Do you want to live in the house?

 “I want to sell the house”

-If you want to sell the house and the house needs repairs, you have 3 main options:
+If you are selling your home and the house needs repairs, you have 3 main options:

 - remodel the house completely